Gratt-5r2/zGamePad/README.md

-# Use all the features of the gamepad.
+# Use all features of your gamepad.

 ### To customize the gamepad, see [wiki](https://github.com/Gratt-5r2/zGamePad/wiki)